telefonicaid/fiware-orion/test/flowControlTest/README.md

 ~20 seconds for the response (instead of 48 seconds).

 (*) Note that although each notification fails for the same reason (timeout) you will see only one WARN message in the logs.
-This is due to this WARN messge raises a notification alarm for `localhost:1028/givemeDelay` and Orion by default doesn't re-log alarm conditions for alarms already risen (except if `-relogAlarms` is used).
-Alarms are re-loged in the `-t 160` DEBUG level, but the `| grep -v 'DEBUG.*Repeated'` filter at contextBroker startup command avoids that.
+This is due to this WARN message raises a notification alarm for `localhost:1028/givemeDelay` and Orion by default doesn't re-log alarm conditions for alarms already risen (except if `-relogAlarms` is used).
+However, note alarms are re-loged in the `-t 160` tracelevel, so you will see repetition messasges in de DEBUG level, which are not shown in the traces above for the sake of clarity (if this is too noisy for you, you can avoid them adjusting the `grep` filter at the contextBroker command line invokation).